custom-components/pyscript/docs/reference.rst

 If a required package version differs from the installed one, no change is made since it's likely HASS has a requirement that pyscript should not change.
 In that case a warning message will be logged and the requirement will be skipped.

-When a package appears multiple times across all of your ``requirements.txt`` definitions, the highest version specified will be installed.

 Trigger Closures
 ^^^^^^^^^^^^^^^^